-Pond liners can last for many years if the right material is chosen and it is installed correctly.
-A good-quality EPDM liner can last over 30 years, and we’ve seen some stick around much longer than that!
+Pond liners can last over 30 years if the right material is chosen and installed correctly.
+A good-quality EPDM pond liner can stick around even longer than that!

 PVC pond liners can be an economical option for smaller ponds.
 The quality of PVC available on the market can vary massively and also needs to be carefully selected to ensure it is fish/aquatic life safe.

 The best quality 0.5mm PVC pond liners can last up to 20 years, as long as they are correctly installed and maintained.
 It should be noted that PVC is not fully UV resistant, so if the water level in the pond is low and the PVC exposed, this can cause the PVC to become brittle over time.
 PVC is also quite difficult to repair, so if you get a lot of wildlife coming to the garden that may go into the pond, this can damage the liner and reduce its lifespan.

 Rubber pond liners can be broken down into two main categories: butyl and EPDM.

 Butyl has long been associated with being the best material available for building high-quality ponds.
 However, it is derived from natural rubber, which has a high price point.

 EPDM is the newer, synthetic form of butyl which can be made from recycled rubber.
 The two most popular brands are Firestone and SealEco (SealEco are also the manufacturers of original butyl pond liners).

 EPDM and butyl pond liners have almost identical properties, being stretchy, strong, durable and UV resistant.
 This means rubber pond liners can last upwards of 30 years.
 We have examples of EPDM pond liners lasting much longer than this too.